-Trusts often find the management of hepatocellular carcinoma (HCC) cirrhotic liver surveillance patients to be a challenge.
-These patients require regular surveillance over a long period, and it can be difficult to manage the logistics of where a patient is within their surveillance cycle.
+We know that Trusts often find the management of liver surveillance patients challenging as they require regular surveillance over a long period of time and it can be difficult to manage the logistics of where a patient is within their surveillance cycle.

-- UKELD score – calculated from several parameters based on blood results which are manually entered.
+- UKELD score – calculated from several parameters based on blood results.

-The system produces several operational and governance reports.
+The application offers a comprehensive reporting suite and dashboard.
 Critically, this means there is clarity around the next steps and transparency around performance.
+Report capabilities include:

-- Weekly service reports showcasing tests due, tests for review, abnormal tests requiring action.
+- Weekly service reports showcasing tests due, tests for review and abnormal tests requiring action

 - Periodic activity and outcome reports: number in surveillance, DNA rates, HCC rates and mortality rates.